Origin and Meaning of 13 common symbols used in our everyday life

 10. Male and Female sign: The male gender sign has been taken from the Mars planet whereas the Female sign is taken from the Planet Venus.
 These signs have been in vogue since 1950.
 From 1960 onwards, these signs are being used publically to identify male and female toilets.

 11. The Symbol of Justice: This symbol is being used since the 15th century and the eyes of the Goddess of Justice have been covered with black cloth to reflect that the Goddess of Justice sees everyone equally and will not be partial while doing justice to anyone.

 12. The Symbol of recycling: The origin of three recycling arrows lies in the first Earth Day celebrated in April 1970.
 The object on which this symbol is formed implies that this item can be re-used (by melting or any other method), and thus the environment can be protected.

 13. Bluetooth: Bluetooth is the technology of transmitting non-wire data from one device to another (short range).
 This technology was developed by telecommunications vendor "Ericsson" in 1994.
 Radio waves are used in this technology to transfer data.

-So it can be concluded that human being created these symbols for the simplicity of the human life.
-If these symbols are not in practice it can create so many problems to the common man in the daily life.
+So it can be concluded that human beings created these symbols for the simplicity of human life.
+If these symbols are not in practice it can create so many problems to the common man in daily life.